Footscray Park campus

 |Tuition Fees (AUD $)||Start date||Duration||Campus|

-Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 30 in English (EAL) or 25 in any other English (or equivalent).
-AND: Units 1 and 2: satisfactory completion in two units (any study combination) of any Mathematics or Units 3 and 4: any Mathematics.
+Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English (or equivalent).
 OR: Completion of an Australian Advanced Diploma or Diploma (or equivalent).
 OR: Completion of a Foundation course or equivalent.

 English language requirements

 IELTS (Academic module): Overall score of 6.0 (no band less than 6.0)

 TOEFL Internet: Overall score of 67 (Listening 12, Speaking 18, Reading 15, Writing 21)